anonymous-branches/logistic_growth/README.md

 The value predicted by exponential growth is much larger than the value predicted by logistic growth, which is what I would expect since logistic growth plateaus, whilst exponential growth does not.

 ## Question 3
-(20 points) Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
-Upload this graph to your repo and include it in the README.md file so it can be viewed in the repo homepage.
+<b>(20 points) Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
+Upload this graph to your repo and include it in the README.md file so it can be viewed in the repo homepage.</b>